Elianderson-dev/JO-KEN-PO/README.md

 # JO-KEN-PÔ!!!
 <h2>| Description |</h2>
 <p>
 basic.
-I make this game only for train.
+I make this game only to train.
 This is a good project to train your logic game with python language.
 This game is very simple.
-It works basically with numbers, "ifs" and "elses". <b>WARNING:</b> is very likely that it has very errors in the code, "quick fixs" and very problems.
+It works basically with numbers, "ifs" and "elses". <b>WARNING:</b> is very likely that it has very errors in the code, "quick fixes" and very problems.
 </p>

 <h2>| Libraries and Modules |</h2>